Joe bach

 Left Tackle

-Chisholm, Minnesota
+Chisholm, MN

 It’s hard to imagine a more unlikely journey to national football fame than that of Joe Bach, the regular left tackle for Notre Dame’s 1924 national champions.